-Planning a trip to Newcastle?
+Planning a trip to Newcastle with kids?
 This guide will enable you to make the most out of your city break in Newcastle, Tyne and Wear.
 From helping you discover the best things to do and recommending the top places to stay and eat through to unforgettable day trips and experiences.

 This post may contain affiliate links, which means I may receive a commission, at no extra cost to you if you make a purchase through a link.
 Please see my full disclosure for further information.